 If you are a fellow struggler, I hope you find on this blog deep encouragement, solidarity, and support for the hardships of scrupulosity, regardless of the particulars.
 If you do not struggle in this way, I hope this blog can be a useful tool for you to grow in understanding and your ability to walk alongside and encourage others in your life.

-How To Navigate the Site
+How to Navigate the Site

 For a brief introduction to scrupulosity/religious OCD, start here.
 Then, proceed to the Blog section, where you will find the bulk of my writing.
 Check out the Resources page for articles, books, websites, and more that have been helpful to me in this struggle.